 Typically, within the first two visits (Confirmation of Pregnancy or Initial Visit) you will have an ultrasound.

-Around 18-22 weeks, an anatomy ultrasound is performed at an outside OB office.
-This is a high-resolution ultrasound where detail of the baby’s anatomy (skeleton, organs, spinal column, facial & head development, fingers/toes, organs, growth, fluid, placenta, etc.) is measured.
+Around 18-22 weeks, an anatomy ultrasound is performed at a one of our high-quality referrals.
+This is a “high-resolution ultrasound” where details of the baby’s anatomy (skeleton, organs, spinal column, facial & head development, fingers/toes, organs, growth, fluid, placenta, etc.) is measured.
 The gender of the baby may be revealed at this appointment if requested.

 A growth ultrasound may also be performed around 36 weeks for estimated fetal weight and fetal position.
 Ultrasounds will be performed for medical indications any time throughout your pregnancy if needed.